xuancong84/OpenHomeKaraoke/README.md

 ### How to refresh Google translation?
 Pip install py-googletrans: `pip install googletrans==3.1.0a0`

-You must manually edit lang/en_US and lang/zh_CN, and let the system generate Google translation for the rest.
+You must manually edit `lang/en_US` and `lang/zh_CN`, and then run `./translate-all.sh -c` to re-generate Google translations for the rest.
+If you just want to add a new language from Google translate, omit the `-c` option.